Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Very pleased with this.

-I then got the front edge of the fender pretty hammered out close and gave it a thin coat of filler:
+I then got the front edge of the fender hammered out close and gave it a thin coat of filler:

-Blocked it out and primered it:
+Sanded it out and primered it:

 Test fit: